Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221011-developer-productivity/lesson.md

 For this section, we'll only go through the installation instructions of a few VS Code extensions and give you a list of other extensions you can install on your own time.
 For downloading and installing extensions, click on the "Extensions" tab from the left tab, search for the name of the extension and hit "install".
 Here are the extensions:

-- Prettier
+- Prettier: Customization with "Format Document With"
+- Markdown All in One: Opening Markdown previews with Command + Shift + V
+- Excel Viewer: Opening CSV and Excel previews with Command + Shift + V
+- GitHub Pull Requests and Issues
 - Git Graph
-- GitHub Pull Requests and Issues
-- Excel Viewer
-- Markdown All in One

 #### Extension recommendations